Neal J. Harr Memorial Awards (“The Pick Awards”)

 Each year, the RMAG Foundation congratulates the outstanding senior in earth sciences at the major Colorado colleges and universities: University of Colorado, Colorado College, Colorado School of Mines, Colorado State University, University of Northern Colorado, Adams State College, Colorado Mesa State University, Fort Lewis College, and Western State College.
 The award is a rock hammer engraved with the award title, student’s name, university, and year.
 The candidates are selected by each department head and recommended to the RMAG Foundation for the award.

-Excellence in Teaching of Earth Science (Teacher of the Year)
+Excellence in Teaching — Earth Science Teacher-of-the-Year Award

 The winning applicant receives a $1,000 cash award and a commemorative plaque from the RMAG Foundation.
-For the first time this year, the RMAG Foundation will also award the winner’s school with $1,000 designated for support of its earth science program.
-The awardee becomes RMAG’s candidate for the American Association of Petroleum Geology (AAPG) National Earth Science Teacher of the Year Award, which honors the best elementary or secondary earth science teacher from among all the United States regions of AAPG.
-The winner of this national award will receive a $5000 cash gift from AAPG and an all-expense paid trip to AAPG’s national convention.
+The Foundation also awards the winner’s school with $1,000 designated for support of the school’s earth science program.
+The awardee becomes the RMAG candidate for the American Association of Petroleum Geology (AAPG) National Earth Science Teacher-of-the Year award, which honors the best elementary or secondary earth science teacher from among all the United States regions of AAPG.
+The winner of this national award also receive a $5,000 cash gift from AAPG and an all-expense paid trip the AAPG national convention.

 Explorer of the Year Award

-In participation with the Rocky Mountain Association of Geologists, the Foundation provides an Explorer of the Year award, recognizing the earth scientist who had made a significant energy or mineral discovery or who has accomplished outstanding earth science exploration.
-A candidate for the award must be a member of the RMAG.
+In cooperation with the Rocky Mountain Association of Geologists, the RMAG Foundation provides an Explorer of the Year award, recognizing the earth scientist who has made a significant energy or mineral discovery, or who has accomplished outstanding earth science exploration.
+Candidates for the award must be members of the RMAG.

 The RMAG Foundation is pleased to honor as Explorer of the Year:

 Chris Martin – Chief Geologist and Owner, Christopher Martin, LLC, Denver, Colorado